 HEALTH AND WELLNESS

-Health and wellness are important.
 As a leading global consumer foods company, General Mills offers a broad portfolio of products to meet changing consumer needs and preferences, lifestyles and occasions.
+Among consumer concerns, none is more important than issues of health and wellness.